Top 40+ AWS EC2 Interview Questions And Answers | Updated 2025

 Ans:

 A web service called Amazon Elastic Compute Cloud (EC2) offers scalable computing capability in the cloud.
 Its purpose is to simplify web-scale cloud computing for developers.
 The straightforward web service interface of EC2 makes it easy to obtain and configure capacity.
-You can operate on Amazon’s reliable computing environment and control your computer resources.
-By cutting the time it takes to procure and boot new server instances to minutes, EC2 enables you to scale capacity up and down quickly in response to changes in your computing needs.
+Can operate on Amazon’s reliable computing environment and control computer resources.
+By cutting the time it takes to procure and boot new server instances to minutes, EC2 enables to scale capacity up and down quickly in response to changes in computing needs.

 6. What are Spot Instances, and how do they differ from On-Demand Instances?